k8snetworkplumbingwg/multusctl/README.md

 CLI client for [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni).

 This client can be used to manage network attachment definitions in a more user-friendly way than working with `kubectl` directly.
-E.g.:
+CNI configs are normally in JSON, but this tool allows you to use both JSON and YAML notations.

+Example:

+    multusctl install --wait
-    multusctl create myattachment --file my-cni-config.yaml
+    multusctl create myattachment --url=assets/config.yaml
+    multusctl list
     multusctl get myattachment

-Some quality-of-life features:

-* CNI configs are normally in JSON, but this tool allows you to use both JSON and YAML notations.
+The CNI config can also be provided via stdin:

+    cat assets/config.yaml | multusctl create myattachment

-* `multusctl list` it will show you not only the network attachment definitions but also which pods are attached to them.
+Note that `multusctl list` it will show you not only the network attachment definitions but also which pods are attached to them.
-* Via `multusctl install` and `multusctl uninstall` this utility is all you need to start using Multus.

 You can also use this tool as a `kubectl` plugin.
-Just rename the `multusctl` executable to, say, `kubectl-multus`, and then you can do this:
+Just rename the `multusctl` executable to, say, `kubectl-nad`, and then you can do this:

-    kubectl multus create myattachment --file my-cni-config.yaml
+    kubectl nad create myattachment --url=assets/config.yaml

 Also see [this issue](https://github.com/k8snetworkplumbingwg/multus-cni/issues/488).